tamarin-prover/tamarin-prover/examples/jcs18/README.md

 DNP3 SAv5 (Asymmetric) Tamarin file README
 ==========================================

-This is the README for the Tamarin files associated with JCS submission ''Secure Authentication in the Grid: A formal analysis of DNP3: SAv5''.
+This is the README for the Tamarin files associated with the Journal of Computer Security submission ''Secure Authentication in the Grid: A formal analysis of DNP3: SAv5''.
 These models have the Asymmetric mode of the UKCP included (where the ESORICS 2017 submission did not.)
+Full paper link at https://tamarin-prover.github.io/

 Authors: Cas Cremers, Martin Dehnel-Wild, Kevin Milner.